Anyone can get tuberculosis, but certain factors can increase your risk of the disease. These factors include:

 - Sub-Saharan Africa

 Poverty and substance abuse

 - Lack of medical care.
-If you are on a low or fixed income, live in a remote area, have recently immigrated to the United States, or are homeless, you may lack access to the medical care needed to diagnose and treat TB.
+If you receive a low or fixed income, live in a remote area, have recently immigrated to the United States, or are homeless, you may lack access to the medical care needed to diagnose and treat TB.

 - Substance abuse.
-Long-term drug or alcohol use weakens your immune system and makes you more vulnerable to tuberculosis.
+IV drug use or alcohol abuse weakens your immune system and makes you more vulnerable to tuberculosis.

 - Tobacco use.
 Using tobacco greatly increases the risk of getting TB and dying of it.

 Where you work or live

 - Health care work.
 Regular contact with people who are ill increases your chances of exposure to TB bacteria.
 Wearing a mask and frequent hand-washing greatly reduce your risk.

 - Living or working in a residential care facility.
 People who live or work in prisons, immigration centers or nursing homes are all at a higher risk of tuberculosis.
 That's because the risk of the disease is higher anywhere there is overcrowding and poor ventilation.